RayHightower/jekyll-trade/_community/1_bizdayla.md

 title: BizDay.LA
 image: /assets/img/community/BizDayLA.png
 link: https://BizDay.LA
 description: <a href="http://bizday.la">BizDay.LA</a> is a YouTube channel for business enthusiasts.
 The channel covers a range of business topics including marketing, technology, growth, investments, and exits.
-Bridgetown Partners joined forces with other global entrepreneurs to launch this resource.
+Bridgetown Partners created BizDay.LA in collaboration with other global entrepreneurs.
 Visit <a href="http://bizday.la">BizDay.LA</a> for details.
 ---

 <div class="row">